 “You’re not bothered by my drinking.”

-"Not at all.
-It's been over a hundred days since my last drink and I'm quits."
-I haven't had the least urge to reclaim by life as a hard drinker.
-My life depends on this strict regime and I was happy just to be with Edward, who called me the Brown Ranger in his youth.
+“Not at all.
+It’s been over a hundred days since my last drink and I’m quits.”
+I haven’t had the least urge to reclaim by life as a hard drinker.
+My life depended on this strict regime and I was happy just to be with Edward, who has called me the Brown Ranger in his youth.
 We chose the Beer Authority.
 Ed had a draft and I ordered a cranberry juice.
 He had just been in Glasgow attending the 2021 United Nations Climate Change Conference.

 “There was a lot of hope, but the corporations have no interest in stopping their rape of the planet.”